strongloop/strongloop.com2/_posts/2019-08-28-building-an-online-game-with-loopback-4-pt6.md

 ### Prerequisites

 I am completely new to the front-end world.
 So I took some online courses.
-If you don't have any front-end experience, you should spend some time on the basic knowledge before moving on.
+If you don't have any front-end experience like me, you should spend some time on the basic knowledge before moving on.

 - [Javascript 30 days](https://javascript30.com/)
 - [Learn React - React Crash Course](https://www.youtube.com/watch?v=Ke90Tje7VS0)

-Watching online courses is boring, so you don't need to finish them all.
+You don't need to finish them all.
+Watching online courses is boring.
 You can start to write code whenever you think you are ready.

 I will also use some other libraries.